Should Ministers Be Addressed with Titles?

 Beyond pride and insecurity, the reason some fivefold ministers—mostly pastors—insist on a title is to subconsciously drill into the heads of their congregants (and others) that they’re the authority of the assembly in question.
 While this seems legitimate and harmless on the surface there’s an obvious drawback: It unconsciously promotes the sheeple mentality where believers are dependent upon their pastors.
 In short, it promotes spiritual immaturity in the long run.*

-* See this teaching for more details.
+* See this article for more details.

 If you’re a fivefold minister, here’s a test to see if you have a problem with the “title syndrome”: If you’re even a little disappointed or, worse, offended when someone fails to address you with a title like “Pastor John” you have a problem and need to change for the positive, i.e. REPENT.